Box truck hit, killed woman walking her dogs on Penny Road

-It happened on Penny Road near Holly Springs Road around 8 a.m.
+It happened on Penny Road near Holly Springs Road before 8 a.m.

-The North Carolina State Highway Patrol (SHP) is investigating the case, and Cary Police Department is directing traffic around the crime scene.
+The North Carolina State Highway Patrol (SHP) said a box truck driver hit Nancy Grace Mallian, a woman walking along the side of the road with her dogs.
+The woman was in the road, but she was wearing a safety vest.

-It is considered a crime scene because the driver of the box truck did not stop after the collision.
-Troopers are investigating it as a deadly hit-and-run.
+The woman and one of the dogs died.
+The other dog ran off and has not yet been located.

 Box truck hit, killed woman walking her dogs on Penny Road